The Table

 Thursday, 5:48 PM

-The meeting with Claudia has ended.
-You have agreed a framework — the details depend on how your negotiation went.
-Adrien Lecomte is expecting a call at 6:00 PM.
-He wants to know the situation is 'under control.'
+The Claudia meeting has ended and you've agreed a framework.
+Adrien Lecomte expects a call at 6:00 PM.
+He wants to hear the situation is 'under control.'
 What do you tell him?

 Full disclosure: tell Adrien exactly what was agreed, including data access and the binding timeline

-Tell Adrien the complete picture: Works Council has agreed to a 12-month remediation with quarterly milestones, co-authorship of the joint assessment, and anonymised individual pay data access.
-The financial commitment is still being quantified by Fatou — you will have a number by end of week.
-He won't like it, but keeping him in the dark creates a far worse problem if it surfaces at the shareholder meeting.
+Give him the full picture: 12-month remediation, quarterly milestones, co-authorship, anonymised individual pay data access.
+Fatou has the financial number by end of week.
+He won't like it, but keeping him in the dark creates a far worse problem at the shareholder meeting.

 Partial disclosure: tell Adrien the situation is 'under control' and a remediation plan is being developed

-Tell Adrien that you've met with Claudia, the conversation was constructive, and a joint remediation plan is being developed.
-Don't specify the data access or timeline commitments until they are formalised in writing — there is no point creating alarm before you have the full picture.
-You'll brief him properly at the end of the week.
+Tell him the conversation was constructive and a joint plan is being developed.
+Don't specify data access or timeline commitments until formalised.
+Brief him properly at end of week.

 Delay ask: propose Adrien delay the shareholder meeting by one quarter